PhilT95/athenlyx/docs/applications/wazuh/index.md

 ![Wazuh Agent Report Navigation](images/wazuh_agents-report.png)

 Clicking on it will generate a PDF report that can be downloaded.
+All generated report can be found within the Report menu which can be found using the left navigation bar.